InfinityG/id-io/README.md

     - Authentication of users, using a hybrid Oauth 2.0 workflow
         - *Although this already complies broadly with the [Oauth 2.0 specification](https://tools.ietf.org/html/rfc6749), work is ongoing to ensure full compliance*
-    - Connecting to other users ('friend' requests)
+    - Connecting to other users ('connection' requests)
     - Generation of signed and encrypted tokens for consumption by Relying Parties
 - __Basic Single Sign-On functionality__
   - SSO authentication support for the following combinations: